ChristopherTsaiProjects/valorant-instalock/README.md

 ## Installation
 Download the [latest release](https://github.com/JannisMcMak/valorant-instalock/releases/latest) and extract the archive.
 Make sure `config.ini` and the logo folder are in the same directory.
+Open the config file and adjust the settings.

 ## Usage
 Run the executable and press the hotkey (default: `F1`) to lock in agent.
 You can choose the agent via the system tray icon.